Age Ratings and Classification of Audiovisual Programmes

-Audiovisual Programmes supplied in Finland must be classified unless exempt from classification.
+Audiovisual programmes exhibited in public in Finland must be classified unless exempt from classification

-Act on Audiovisual Programmes (NB: Unofficial translation, Legally binding only in Finnish and Swedish Ministry of Education and Culture, Finland August 17, 2011)
+Act on Audiovisual Programmes (NB: Unofficial translation, legally binding only in Finnish and Swedish)

 Right to classify audiovisual programmes

-An audiovisual programme may only be classified by an audiovisual programme classifier trained and approved by the Department for Media Education and Audiovisual Media (MEKU) as well as by an official of the Department for Media Education and Audiovisual Media whose duties include classification.
+An audiovisual programme may only be classified by an audiovisual programme classifier trained and approved by the National Audiovisual Institute as well as by an official of the Institute whose duties include classification.
 List of certified classifiers here.

 Audiovisual programmes detrimental to the development of children